secdec/astam-correlator/README.md

 - Reduced duplicate vulnerabilities from multiple SAST/DAST scans

-# Plugins

-This project also comes with plugins for various dynamic scanning tools to improve the performance of those tools.
-Plugins are capable of parsing the source code for a project to detect endpoints configured by that project.
-This can provide a starting point for most, if not all, of the exposed endpoints of a target application, improving performance and coverage.

 # Supported Web Frameworks
 The following frameworks are supported by the Correlator route detection process: